-On July 9, 2018, the Company provided a short-term financing of \$7.2 million, as part of a \$17.5 million senior secured credit facility (the "Facility") to a private royalty company to support their business plan.
-The Facility is measured at amortized cost and matures on December 31, 2018 with the full amount due on maturity.
-During the quarter ended September 30, 2018, the Company received repayments of principal and interest totaling \$2.9 million.
-As at September 30, 2018, there was \$4.4 million remaining on the Facility.
+On July 9, 2018, the Company provided a short-term financing of \$7.2 million, as part of a \$17.5 million senior secured credit facility (the "Loan Investment") to a private royalty company to support their business plan.
+The Loan Investment was measured at amortized cost and matured on December 31, 2018 with the full amount paid on maturity.
+As at December 31, 2018, \$4.2 million remained with Sprott Resource Lending Corp., as agent to the Company, and was received subsequent to December 31, 2018.
+This amount is included in Trade and other receivables at December 31, 2018.